Free education

 Free education is education funded through government spending or charitable organizations rather than tuition funding.
 Primary school and other comprehensive or compulsory education is free in most countries (often not including primary textbook).
-Tertiary education is also free in certain countries, including post-graduate studies in Guyanaand the Nordic countries.
+Tertiary education is also free in certain countries, including post-graduate studies in Guyana and the Nordic countries.

 The Article 13 of International Covenant on Economic, Social and Cultural Rights ensures the right to free education at primary education and progressive introduction of it at secondary and higher education as the right to education.